PSPDFKit/PDFXKit/README.md

 * All PDFXKit source files live in the `Sources` directory.

-* Each class has a `...+Swift.h` header for Swift-only stuff which isn't exposed to Objective-C. Example: `PDFXDocument+Swift.h`.
+* Each class has a `...+Swift.h` header for Swift-only stuff which isn’t exposed to Objective-C. Example: `PDFXDocument+Swift.h`.

 * Each class has a `...+PSPDFKit.h` header for public PSPDFKit stuff, i.e. any